 Upon ascertaining from the accused that the facts as stated were correct, he was convicted on his own plea of guilty for the offence of Murder c/s 188 and 189 of the Penal Code Act.
-In justification of the sentence of twelve (12) years' imprisonment proposed in the plea agreement, the learned State Attorney adopted the aggravating factors outlined in the plea agreement, which are that; this was a pre-meditated killing, the deceased left behind children who are now orphaned and the crime is rampant in the region.
-Learned defence counsel too adopted the mitigating factors outlined in the plea agreement, which briefly are that; the accused is a first offender who has readily pleaded guilty.
-He has spent one year and five months on remand and has one child now in primary seven.
-In his allocutus, the convict stated in addition that he also suffers from T.B.
+In justification of the sentence of thirteen (13) years' imprisonment proposed in the plea agreement, the learned State Attorney adopted the aggravating factors outlined in the plea agreement, which are that; the offence is punishable by death, the deceased left widows and orphans and the offence is rampant in the region.
+Learned defence counsel too adopted the mitigating factors outlined in the plea agreement, which briefly are that; the accused is a first offender who has readily pleaded guilty. he is HIV positive, has two children, a wife and seven dependants.
+He is remorseful and has spent one year on remand.
+In his allocutus, the convict stated he had nothing to add to what is in the plea agreement.